 Since 1960, the Ohio Local History Alliance – in partnership with the Ohio History Connection – has led the state in recognizing excellent projects, programs, publications created by Ohio historical societies and museums, as well as recognizing individuals who have contributed greatly to the field of history.

-At the 2020 Annual Meeting, OLHA will present 10 Outstanding Achievement Awards to a selection of organizations and individuals that have inspired, connected, and educated their audiences in Ohio.
+At the 2020 Annual Meeting, OLHA presented 10 Outstanding Achievement Awards to a selection of organizations and individuals that have inspired, connected, and educated their audiences in Ohio.

 Learn more about the winners and their projects from the descriptions below, and consider submitting your Outstanding Achievements for the awards in 2021!